Review of adult elective orthopaedic services

 We think there may be opportunities to improve adult elective orthopaedic surgery in north central London by consolidating services onto fewer sites and we are undertaking a review of these services to see if these improvements can be achieved.

-The review group (led by local clinicians, involving patients, commissioners and those who currently carry out these operations) is coordinating the development of how this kind of care could be delivered in the future.
+The review has had extensive clinical involvement with nurses, doctors, surgeons, physiotherapists and other allied health professionals - alongside members of the public - involved in shaping how this kind of care could be delivered in the future.
 Our thinking is presented in our draft case for change.

 Engagement on the draft case for change